Russian border region says Ukraine shelled it, Kyiv blames stray Russian fire | Law-Order

 Russian border region says Ukraine shelled it, Kyiv blames stray Russian fire

-The governor of a Russian border region accused Ukraine of shelling an apartment block there on Thursday but a Kyiv official said a stray Russian missile was to blame.
+The governor of a Russian border region accused Ukraine of shelling an apartment block there on Thursday but a Kyiv official said a stray Russian missile was to blame, in only one of a series of apparent strikes on Russian border towns.
 Vyacheslav Gladkov said a school had been damaged in a village close to the border, and that the top floor of an apartment block had been struck in the city of Belgorod.

-The governor of a Russian border region accused Ukraine of shelling an apartment block there on Thursday but a Kyiv official said a stray Russian missile was to blame.
+The governor of a Russian border region accused Ukraine of shelling an apartment block there on Thursday but a Kyiv official said a stray Russian missile was to blame, in only one of a series of apparent strikes on Russian border towns.

 Vyacheslav Gladkov said a school had been damaged in a village close to the border, and that the top floor of an apartment block had been struck in the city of Belgorod.
 Ukrainian presidential adviser Mykhailo Podolyak said on Twitter that Russia had launched a missile towards the Ukrainian city of Kharkiv but "something went wrong and it hit (a) residential building".

 Russian investigators said they had opened a criminal case into the shelling of the region and blamed the Ukrainian military.
 Ukraine's defence ministry did not immediately reply to a request for comment.
-Russia's border regions have reported sporadic attacks since the invasion of Ukraine in February, including on targets such as fuel and ammunition stores.
+Russia's border regions have reported sporadic attacks since Russian forces invaded Ukraine on Feb.
+24, including on targets such as fuel and ammunition stores.
 Ukraine has not admitted responsibility, but an official has described previous incidents as "karma" for Moscow's war actions.

+The war has killed thousands of Ukrainians and left cities, towns and villages in ruins.
+Ukraine and its Western allies have accused Russian forces of war crimes and targeting civilians, charges Moscow rejects.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)